MMarugan/OKD_cluster/README.md

 [https://master:8443/](https://master:8443/)

-(NOTE) A self-signed certificate warning may appears in the browser and it has to be accepted.
+(NOTE I) A self-signed certificate warning may appears in the browser and it has to be accepted.
+(NOTE II) Default credentials provisioned are admin / admin)